If you thought that job interviewing was scary, try interviewing while pregnant.

 I interviewed for two different jobs when I was pregnant with my first child.
 One extended an offer to me, and the other didn’t.

-Here’s my story of interviewing pregnant (and getting the job).
+Here’s my story of job interviewing while pregnant (and getting the job).

 At first, I was scared to interview for a new job while I was pregnant.
 I was experiencing an insane amount of “pregnancy brain,” so I was worried that I wouldn’t be able to string two coherent sentences together without having to stop and say, “Wait, what are we talking about?”